The 2000 fight over the use of the word 'conservative'

 At issue was the word "conservative," and PC House Leader Peter MacKay was armed with legal opinions to support the 25-page contention by the Progressive Conservative Party that it was theirs alone to use.

 "Back off.
 Get your own party," said MacKay at a press conference, his hands in a combative pose.
 He may have been referencing a then-popular TV commercial for sandwich meat.

 It was going to be up to Jean-Pierre Kingsley, the chief electoral officer, to rule whether the word "conservative" was likely to "confuse voters," which Sorensen said was the PCs' contention.

 "This is an attempt ... to wipe us out and assume our position on the political landscape," said MacKay.

-Sorensen explained that the Reform Party had begun a "quest" two years earlier to join the parties.
+Sorensen explained that the Reform Party had begun a "quest" two years earlier to fuse the parties.

-PC Leader Joe Clark, who had retaken the reins of the party in 1998 15 years after stepping down as leader, had "said 'no thanks,'" but Reformers persisted.
+He said PC Leader Joe Clark, who had retaken the reins of the party in 1998, 15 years after stepping down as leader, had "said 'no thanks,'" but Reformers persisted.

 They joined with like-minded "card-carrying" PCs to create an alliance anyway.

 "This particular name ... would give us the opportunity to launch ... a national debate about who really does represent small-c conservatives," said Tom Long, an organizer of the unite-the-right convention, in January 2000.